renjieli2932/Final_Review/README.md

 ???
 Jacobian is rank-defficient

+det(J) = 0

 ***Q9.
 What are the practical implications of a robot arm being in a singular configuration?***

-Practical implication: we change a joint value, the robot arm does not move..
+Practical implication: we change a joint value, the end-effector does not move..

 ***Q10.
 How many dimensions does the configuration space of the Kuka LWR arm have?***